Scrappy, little boxing club trains champions in ring and beyond in Hamilton

 Irish boxing champion starts scrappy, little Hamilton club

 Tim McGrory started McGrory’s Boxing Club in 1965, Hay said.
 It was originally at Normanhurst Community Centre until it moved to the basement of St. Ann’s church in January 2013.
-When Vinnie Ryan, a three-time Irish boxing champion in the U.K. who later coached Olympians along with national and provincial champions, came to Canada, he started helping McGrory with coaching and officially took over the gym in 1982.
+When Vinnie Ryan, a three-time Irish boxing champion in the U.K. who later coached Olympians along with national and provincial champions, came to Canada, he began helping McGrory with coaching and officially took over the gym in 1982.

 Hay, who runs the boxing club with his wife Maria, inherited the gym in August 2022 from Vinnie and Val Ryan, who have blazed their own trails in boxing.